#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 If that stranger appeared right now, Zuri was sure she’d jump his bones to get her mind off of things she didn’t want to think about.

-Bringing herself back to the present, when she was handed her food, instead of walking out the front, she used the side door of the building and walked along the back edge of the building.
+Bringing herself back to the present, when she was handed her food, instead of walking out the front, she used the side door and walked along the back edge of the building.
 Looking about to see if the coast was clear, she shot across the street and then hurried down an alley.

 Two blocks later, she was back at her motel room.

-She was slightly out of breath, because she was a thick girl and physical exercise was not on the top of her list, but she felt she should probably start something.
-With her life possibly in a little bit of danger, she wanted to make sure she could defend herself.
+She was slightly out of breath because she was a thickset girl, and physical exercise wasn’t at the top of her list, but she felt she should probably start something.
+With her life possibly in danger, she wanted to make sure she could defend herself.

-Most likely because she had so much on her mind, Zuri paid little attention to what was going on outside of her cheap motel door and more attention to everything going on inside her head; especially with the stranger… in the elevator.
+Most likely because she had so much on her mind, Zuri paid little attention to what was going on outside of her cheap motel door and more attention to everything going on inside her head, especially with the stranger… in the elevator.

 Should she let Tyler know about the stranger?
 About the Traverse?